UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 most of which are clearly attempts by hackers to gain access through improperly secured accounts.
-You'll write a collection of shell scripts that go through each of the log files, extract the relevant information, and generate HTML and JavaScript code that (via Google's nice chart tools) will generate graphs
+You'll write a collection of shell scripts that go through each of the log files, extract the relevant information, and generate HTML and JavaScript code that (via Google's chart tools) will generate graphs
 showing:

 * A <a href="http://code.google.com/apis/chart/interactive/docs/gallery/piechart.html">pie chart</a> showing the frequency of attacks on various user names.